Constitution of Indonesia: Other constitutions

 Following the transfer of sovereignty to the United States of Indonesia (RIS), in December 1949, the state adopted a bicameral system.
 The KNIP met for the last time on 15 December 1949 to agree to the Republic of Indonesia joining the United States of Indonesia (RIS).
-However, this state was short lived and when Indonesia became a unitary state in August 1950, the Working Committee of the KNIP became part of the People's Representative Council and Constitution 1945 (usually referred to by the Indonesian acronym "UUD'45") remained in force until it was replaced by the Federal Constitution on 27 December 1949.
+However, this state was short lived and when Indonesia became a unitary state in August 1950, the Working Committee of the KNIP became part of the House of Representatives and Constitution 1945 (usually referred to by the Indonesian acronym "UUD'45") remained in force until it was replaced by the Federal Constitution on 27 December 1949.
 This was in turn replaced by the Provisional Constitution on 17 August 1950 which in the end turned back into the unitary state of the republic of Indonesia.

-In 1955 elections were held for the People's Representative Council (DPR) as well as for a Constitutional Assembly to draw up a definitive constitution.
+In 1955 elections were held for the House of Representatives (DPR) as well as for a Constitutional Assembly to draw up a definitive constitution.
 However, this became bogged down in disputes between nationalists and Islamists, primarily over the role of Islam in Indonesia.
 Sukarno became increasingly disillusioned by this stagnation and with the support of the military, who saw a much greater constitutional role for themselves, began to push for a return to the 1945 Constitution.
 This was put to the vote on 30 May 1958 and 2 June 1959, but the motion failed to gain the required two-thirds majority.
 Finally, on 5 July 1959 President Sukarno issued a decree dissolving the assembly and returning to the 1945 Constitution.